Curriculum of the Ultrasound Medicine Fellowship

 Goals

-The goals of the UCSD US fellowship are very similar to guidelines put forth by SAEM.
+The goals of the UCSD US fellowship are very similar to guidelines put forth by SAEM and ACEP.

 During the fellowship we expect the following of our fellow:

-• A minimum of 800 scans are logged during the fellowship year
+A minimum of 1000 scans logged during the fellowship year

-• Two research projects are approved through the IRB and started during the fellowship.
+- At least one research project approved through the IRB and started during the fellowship, or another ongoing study completed and published

 Schedule